aryannaik225/Virtual-Assistant/README.md

 - News updates: Jarvis can fetch the latest news headlines from the web and display them to the user.
 - Games: Jarvis can play simple games like Rock, Paper, Scissors with the user.

+- For in detail look of the features, please refer to the [commands.txt](commands.txt) file.

 ## Installation

 1. Clone the repository to your local machine: